qwangmsk/fast-vep-wrapper/README.md

 [fast-vep-wrapper.pl]() is derived from [vcf2maf](https://github.com/ckandoth/vcf2maf).
 By re-using previous annotation and improving parallel efficiency, it enhances annotation efficiency that is lacking in [vcf2maf](https://github.com/ckandoth/vcf2maf).
 The speed of [fast-vep-wrapper.pl]() is linear to the number of CPUs (or vep_forks).
 For large MAF files and when using multiple CPUs, it can easily reduce computation time from hours to minutes.

 Another script file [run-vep-wrapper.pl]() provides application-level wrapper functions.
 I mainly use it to test [fast-vep-wrapper.pl]().
+I also use [run-vep-wrapper.pl]() to run [maf2maf.pl](https://github.com/ckandoth/vcf2maf) in order to compare output of [fast-vep-wrapper.pl]() with that of [maf2maf.pl](https://github.com/ckandoth/vcf2maf).

+Finally, this project includes a human currated text file, [depth_cols.txt]().
+This file contains read depth-related column names (1st column) showing up repeatitively in various MAF files.
+We manually mapped depth-related columns to [vcf2maf](https://github.com/ckandoth/vcf2maf) arguments (2nd column).
+When parsing MAF file header, [run-vep-wrapper.pl]() looks for words in the 1st column of [depth_cols.txt]() and then automatically constructs correct command arguments to run [fast-vep-wrapper.pl]() / [maf2maf.pl](https://github.com/ckandoth/vcf2maf).

 Acknowledgements
 ----------------